litexlang/litex-official-documents/Tutorial/Proposition.md

 # Proposition: The Verbs of Logic

+_Objects are typically noun phrases.
+Objects normally follow the verb in a clause._

+_— Cambridge Dictionary_

+Math is the language of reasoning.
+Since it is a language, any sentence of it is composed of some objects (nouns) and a verb (proposition).
+For example, `1 + 1 = 2` is composed of object `1 + 1`, object `2`, and verb `=`.
+A verb, in a mathematical sentence, is called proposition, at least in Litex.
+The result of any sentence is either true, unknown, or error.
+Notice `+` is not considered a proposition, because it is a function, and there is no such thing as `1 + 1` is true or unknown.

 A proposition is something that can be true or false — it’s a general statement form, often involving variables or placeholders.
 A factual statement is a proposition with all variables replaced by concrete values (or otherwise fully specified) so that its truth value is determined in a given context.

 For example